 - Eh, you still need more reasons?
 Why do you have to be stubborn also you?
 Ok, join just for just.
 The reason you are looking for will manifest itself once you are inside there.

 Thank you in advance for joining.
 I might not be the most sentimental person, but I hope you know I truly appreciate whatever support you can give this venture of mine.
-You can join using any of the buttons below (ignore if logged in)
+You can join by clicking on the icon next to the create button in the top right corner of the page (ignore if logged in)

 “No matter where you are from your dreams are valid.” ― Lupita Nyong’o